Moses' email

 I assert that no church office-holder should ever have a completely private email address.

-Part of a deacon's duties (in teams of two) should be to review the pastor's official email weekly.
-This duty should be rotated monthly.
+Part of the deacon's duties (in rotating teams of two) should be to review the pastor's official email weekly.

 I've seen too many crimes shows where adulterous pastors murdered their wives